Historielærerforeningen | Kontakt

 The Silk Routes

 The first contact between the people who inhabited the remote areas of Eurasia took place in prehistory.
 In later periods, various products found their way from East to West and vice versa.
-In addition to artifacts, materials, resources, animals and plants, the exchange of ideas, knowledge and experiences, human migration, but also the transmission of […]
+In addition to artifacts, materials, resources, animals and plants, the exchange of ideas, knowledge and experiences, human migration, but also the transmission of various pathogens were significant.
+The most famous route or the network of roads connected east and west of Eurasia was called the Silk Road.
+The name Silk Road (Seidenstraße) was coined by the German geographer Ferdinand von Richthofen in the second half of the 19th century. […]

 Forbidden city: how Beijing was founded